-The University has set up a working group to look into how it deals with the reporting of sexual harassment and hate crimes on campus, following criticism from students and elected officers.
-The central system has been under-used and student representatives suggest that it is not fit for purpose.
+The University has set up a ‘working group’ to look into how it deals with the reporting of sexual harassment and hate crime on campus, following criticism from students and elected officers.
+The central system has been under-used, and student representatives suggest that it is not fit for purpose.

 Following a Freedom of Information request (FOI), Nouse understands that the ‘Equality & Diversity’ section of the University website contains a policy entitled ‘Code of Practice on Harassment’.
 Although not “explicitly referenced”, according to the FOI, this policy “covers allegations of sexual harassment/assault and hate crimes, and is the mechanism under which students and staff can report incidents.”

 Once found, the policy states that, “wherever possible, allegations of harassment should be resolved informally without recourse to formal procedures,” a sentiment echoed in the FOI.
 In Appendix A, the policy suggests that concerned students may approach senior members of staff, who would then take on the role of ‘Complaint Co-Ordinator’.
 Which senior staff this might be would depend on the situation, but could range from assistant heads of colleges and academic supervisors, to the managers of campus bars and restaurants.
 For the last 18 months there has also been an anonymous ‘Online Harassment Monitoring Form’ for reporting harassment allegations, also on the Diversity and Equality Office website.

 Many do not believe that these systems do enough to tackle the issues of hate crime and harassment.